What if you have a stove-top grill that allows you to cook the perfect steaks and cook meat like it was prepared and served by a top chef?

 Bottom Line: So, the Cinder Precision Grill is really for those who want to have a quick way of getting perfectly grilled meats, vegetables and seafood without having to worry too much about it.
 The higher price is perfectly justifiable by the amount of convenience it gives you.

 Also, if you think about it, perfectly grilled meats that you order from restaurants can easily go for hundreds of dollars.
 And that is just for one meal.
-Whereas with Cinder, you spend $500 and you can have the best steaks every night of your life.
+Whereas with Cinder, you can have the best steaks every night of your life.

 Still, the Cinder Precision Grill is not without its share of faults.
 But if you are the type that is a heavy consumer of meat and want to eat perfectly cooked food, then you might find it best not to sweat the small stuff.